PeterChudinov/dualshock4-ardrone/README.md

 ## dualshock4-ardrone
 A quick snippet that lets you fly your Parrot arDrone 2.0 using a Dualshock 4 controller.
-It also can work with other controllers, but you will have to use [cylon-joystick docs](https://github.com/hybridgroup/cylon-joystick) for those manipulations.
+It also can work with other controllers, but you will have to refer to [cylon-joystick docs](https://github.com/hybridgroup/cylon-joystick) for those manipulations.

 ## Why?
 I hate the way Parrot made their phone app, and I got inspired by Watch Dogs 2.
 And I was bored and totally had nothing to do.